ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 ON CONFLICT DO NOTHING;
 ```

-Appending "ON CONFLICT DO NOTHING;" to the end of the sql command prevents conflicts if the seed file is inserted more than once to the database.
+Conflicts may arise when you execute the seed file more than once to the database.
+Appending "ON CONFLICT DO NOTHING;" to the end prevents this.
 This functionality depends on at least one table column having a unique constraint.
-In our case `id` is unique.
+In our case id is unique.

 Finally, add the products seed to the database.